paul007pl/VRCNet/README.md

 ### Installation
 Moreover, this repository introduces an integrated Point Cloud Completion Benchmark implemented in Python 3.5, PyTorch 1.2 and CUDA 10.0.
+If you want to use PyTorch with a more recent version, please check our [Codebase](https://github.com/paul007pl/MVP_Benchmark).
 Supported algorithms: PCN, Topnet, MSN, Cascade, ECG and our VRCNet.

 **You can also try the new [implementation](https://github.com/paul007pl/MVP_Benchmark), which supports Python 3.7, Pytorch 1.5.0 and CUDA 10.1**